-Percocet is the brand name for the opioid drug combination of Oxycodone and Paracetamol, an acetaminophen.
+Percocet is the brand name for the opioid drug combination of Oxycodone and Paracetamol, acetaminophen.
 It is the most commonly prescribed drug in the US for pain.
 Over 11 million prescriptions of Percocet were registered in 2019.
 As a painkiller, it is stronger than Vicodin, and its opiate qualities make Percocet a highly addictive drug.
-The risks of Percocet addiction, includes overdose and death.
+The risks of Percocet addiction include overdose and death.

 Percocet Medical Detox

-Percocet addiction leads to use of stronger drugs like morphine, heroin, Oxycodone and OxyContin.
-Withdrawal symptoms from Percocet addiction are not life threatening, but they are uncomfortable, and often cause an individual who wants to stop Percocet addiction, avoid the detox process.
+Percocet addiction leads to the use of stronger drugs like morphine, heroin, Oxycodone, and OxyContin.
+Withdrawal symptoms from Percocet addiction are not life-threatening, but they are uncomfortable, and often cause an individual who wants to stop Percocet addiction, to avoid the detox process.
 Sunrise Detox Long Island provides our clients with an environment of comfort, where experienced medical professionals help the patient safely detox from Percocet.
-Percocet medical detox uses replacement medications such as buprenorphine, while a patient receives a gradual dose reduction, and given over the counter medications to relieve pain and nausea.
+Percocet medical detox uses replacement medications such as buprenorphine, while a patient receives a gradual dose reduction, and is given over-the-counter medications to relieve pain and nausea.